santoo32/DoneWithIt/README.md

 > ## _Work in progress!_

-This repository will be used to implement a fictional marketplace app that will allow people to sell used items to people
+This repository will be used to implement a fictional marketplace app that will allow people to sell used items

-> Developed completely in React Native
+Developed completely in  :dizzy:	**__React Native__** :dizzy:

 ## Screenshots